A 12-Step Program for Privacy Incident Response Planning

 “Privacy-related incidents have unique characteristics not shared by other types of data security incidents.
 In a privacy-related incident the response is determined by both judgement and law, and the organization is under tremendous time pressure to notify authorities under duress and the threat of penalties.”

 The challenge is compounded by differing breach definitions and notification obligations in the complex web of state, national, and international regulations governing privacy.
 Organizations recognize the risks of noncompliance, yet, Gomberg shares, “too often what follows an incident is simply a reaction, not a mature response process built to ensure the right outcome.
 And the difference between reaction and response is planning and preparation.”

-A mature privacy incident response process and privacy incident policy involves preparation for all five phases of incident response:
+A mature program involves thorough incident response planning for all 10 stages of incident response:

 Stage 2: Identify and investigate the incident, including cause, scope, and affected data

 Stage 3: Regulatory research (decide whether, and in which jurisdictions, to notify regulators and affected individuals)

 Stage 4: Third-party contractual obligations (evaluate upstream and downstream impacts of partnerships)